 Using fusible interfacing can be easier to keep track of and you simply fuse and then have the one layer to deal with in your sewing = less shifting.
 Sometimes if you use a sew-in without a fusible, the outside fabric of the project can look loose and floppy even if the bag itself has enough structure.
 Leaving fusible interfacing still on your seam allowances can give your project a lot of structure to stand up on their own and make the seams stronger – like a frame for the bag.
 It basically makes your fabric thicker, stronger and easier to work with.

 But, sometimes a fusible doesn't work well with your fabric and you can get little creases or stretches when it is cooled.
 To avoid this, always ‘press' rather than iron your interfacing on, and make sure to leave it to cool completely before lifting it up to use it.

 Woven versus Non-woven

-In a nutshell, a woven interfacing is just like a fabric – it’s woven and has a grain line.
-A non-woven interfacing can be used in any direction, and is more like a paper.
+In a nutshell, woven interfacing is just like fabric – it's woven and has a grain line.
+Non-Woven interfacing can be used in any direction and is more like a paper.

 Woven interfacing – your fabric should still look, feel and move like fabric, albeit a thicker one.
-A typical woven interfacing may take your quilting-weight cotton up to more the feel of a decor weight fabric.
+Typical woven interfacing may take your quilting-weight cotton up to more the feel of a decor weight fabric.
 But it still feels like fabric.

 You can also get a knit interfacing, called tricot, which can be used on stretch fabrics and may be used to prevent or restrict stretch in areas of the garment to prolong life and shape.

-Non-woven interfacing – no grain line, like a felt or fleece.
-Can range from thin and wispy, through crisp and papery, through to stiff almost like card, or even lofty like a fleece or foam.
+Non-woven interfacing – no grainline, like a felt or fleece.
+It can range from thin and wispy, through crisp and papery, through to stiff almost like a card, or even lofty like a fleece or foam.

 Examples used in the video